When Young Children Say They Want to Die

 Managing Your Own Emotional Flooding

-Through my training in internal family systems theory, I help parents recognize different "parts" that get activated during these crisis moments:
+Through my training in internal family systems theory and work as a parenting therapist, I help parents recognize different "parts" that get activated during these crisis moments:

 Acknowledging these parts without letting them drive your response allows you to access what we call Self—the part that can remain calm, curious, and connected even during your child's darkest moments.